maiconwa/CRUD/README.md

 Step 6: Usem the CRUD app.

-   Step 6.1: In yoput browser type the following address http://localhost:8000/ and press enter;
+   Step 6.1: In your browser type the following address http://localhost:8000/ and press enter;

+Step 7: Stopping the server.
+    Step 7.1: To stop the server, in cmd windown press ctrl+c;